pingcap/docs/reference/tools/user-guide.md

 [TiDB Binlog](/reference/tidb-binlog/overview.md) is a tool used to collect binlog data from TiDB.
 It provides near real-time backup and replication to downstream platforms.

-The following is the basics of TiDB Binlog:
+The following are the basics of TiDB Binlog:

 - Input: TiDB clusters.
 - Output: MySQL, TiDB, Kafka or incremental backup files.